tomgeorge/eca/README.md

 ## Installation

 Eca is written in Clojure and compiled into a native binary via graalvm.
-You can download the binaries from Github Releases or use the install script for convenience:
+You can download the [native binaries from Github Releases](https://github.com/editor-code-assistant/eca/releases) or use the install script for convenience:

 Stable release: